patrickleboutillier/jcscpu-hw/demos/jcsmem/README.md

-# How to use the JCSCPU Basys-3 MEmory & Clock Demo
+# How to use the JCSCPU Basys-3 Memory Demo

-The memory and clock demo uses different modes to allow the user to try out the memory and clock components that build up the JCS CPU.
+The memory demo uses different modes to allow the user to try out the memory components that build up the JCS CPU.

 # Reference